Best Revolver Publishing products in the Non-fiction category

 Anthea Hamilton's interdisciplinary approach to performance is evident in her sculptural assemblages and installations, which she calls "performative spaces" and which, because they are oriented towards a display side, are reminiscent of stage sets or film sets.
 Her sculptures, idiosyncratic structures on the verge of emergence and collapse, function in them like props for stories that first have to be told.
 As an important source of inspiration, she repeatedly quotes the French author Antonin Artaud and his idea of the "physical understanding of images".
 It is precisely this physical experience that she wants to evoke when one encounters her artworks, which consist of unexpected and unorthodoxly used materials, whose proportions are surprising and which are ultimately borne by a subtle humour.
 The artist's book she conceived includes a series of collages of personal photographs, found imagery and computer drawings, as well as a short conversation with her daughter.

-VITALWERKEMAXIMIERUNG provides an insight into Rita Hensen's work.
-If you open the thick cardboard cover, you are already in the midst of drawings, paintings and objects, installations and photographs: "Kraft Mut Trost", "Sei Froh!", "Was alles von oben herunterfallen kann", "Kosmischer Teig", the "Venusfalle" and "Anodes", to name just a few works. "...
-This is a joyful show that seems to have its origins in Hensen's personal life and experiences.
-Nevertheless, there is also a sense of joy in the skilful juggling of physical forms, words and objects.
-If the smile comes over us, it is perhaps because the work hovers between the playful and the serious.
-Ultimately, though, it reminds us that joy is worth more than facts."
-(John Wood) With texts by: Giovanna Gabbia, Jörg Koopmann, Imi Pramin, Dr Renate Wiehager, Prof. John Wood.
+VITALWERKEMAXIMIERUNG offers insight into Rita Hensen's work.
+When you open the thick cardboard cover, you are immediately immersed in drawings, images, objects, installations, and photographs: "Strength Courage Comfort," "Be Happy!", "What Can Fall from Above," "Cosmic Dough," the "Venus Trap," and "Anodes," to name just a few works.
+This is a joyful exhibition that seems to originate from Hensen's personal life and experiences.
+At the same time, there is a sense of delight in the skillful juggling of physical forms, words, and objects.
+When a smile comes over us, it may be because the work hovers between playfulness and seriousness.
+Ultimately, it reminds us that joy is worth more than facts.
+With texts by: Giovanna Gabbia, Jörg Koopmann, Imi Pramin, Dr. Renate Wiehager, Prof. John Wood.

 Third volume of the Molsdorf trilogy This book contains the authentic memories of the Molsdorf SCHLOSSKINDER (castle children) and their educators who lived in the former princely-countric house in Thuringia in the 1950s.
 Converted into a children's home, the culturally and historically valuable building was saved from imminent demolition by order of the Soviet military administration.
 The long-term project of coming to terms with this chapter of the castle's history brought the former children's home residents together repeatedly from 2017 to 2019 and culminated in an exhibition with historical photographs and a video work by the Swiss remembrance artist Mats Staub in what is now the Molsdorf Castle Museum.
 The transcript of the video work - a kind of dialogical compilation of the interviews with the former educators - is part of the present publication, as are various media snippets of memories of the children aged 3-6 at the time.
 These periods of life fall into the era of the early German-German division after the end of the Second World War.
 Thus, the lavishly designed book preserves excerpts from a "larger" historical chapter in addition to the personal stories.
 It also contains a partial reprint of a photo album of a former educator and is made available free of charge to the former residents of the home.
 "Schlosskinder" with a work by Mats Staub Exhibition at Schlossmuseum Molsdorf, 25.08.-17.11.2019 Also available: Full House, 2015, ISBN 978-3-95763-284-5 Two Rooms to Yourself.
 Maria von Gneisenau and Molsdorf Castle, 2016, ISBN 978-3-95763-354-5.

-Leslie Thornton, a media artist who was influenced by Paul Sharits, Yvonne Rainer, and Joan Jonas often deploys projections complicated by ample sound-image interactions.
-In her artist book EVENT, Leslie Thornton applies her technique of montaging imagery and textual material to the book medium.
-Assembled from found material and original footage from her own extensive archive, EVENT morphs into an audiovisual note on artistic production.
-Concept: Leslie Thornton Texts: James Beacham, Michael Doser, Maria Fidecaro, Leslie Thornton, Thomas Zummer.
+Leslie Thornton, a media artist influenced by Paul Sharits, Yvonne Rainer, and Joan Jonas, often deploys projections complicated by ample sound-image interactions.
+In her artist book "Event," Leslie Thornton applies her technique of montaging imagery and textual material to the book medium.
+Assembled from found material and original footage from her own extensive archive, "Event" morphs into an audiovisual note on artistic production.
+Concept: Leslie Thornton.
+Texts: James Beacham, Michael Doser, Maria Fidecaro, Leslie Thornton, Thomas Zummer.